Alliance United FC

-Alliance United Futbol Club is a Canadian semi-professional soccer club based in Markham and Scarborough, Ontario.
-It fields teams in both the men's and women's divisions of League1 Ontario.
+Alliance United Futbol Club was a Canadian semi-professional soccer club based in Markham and Scarborough, Ontario.
+It fielded teams in both the men's and women's divisions of League1 Ontario.

 The club was founded in 2017 to compete in League1 Ontario, originally as a partnership between two youth clubs - Markham FC and Wexford SC.
-It is now a partnership between Markham FC and Toronto High Park FC.
+It then became a partnership between Markham FC and Toronto High Park FC.

 Founders

 The club was founded in 2017 as a joint partnership between clubs Markham FC and Wexford SC with the team playing out of Centennial College.
 The name Alliance United was initially meant to be a temporary with a 'name the team' initiative planned, but it ultimately remained the official name.